hexaitos/theriodex/README.md

 By default, the server listens to port `4567`.
 To change the port the server listens to, use the `-p` flag followed by the port as follows: `server.rb -p 8080`.

 ## Notes on OpenBSD
 I generally prefer to use OpenBSD as my server operating system these days.
 Unfortunately, Ruby has been a little bit annoying when it comes to OpenBSD.
+This was tested on OpenBSD 7.6 with Ruby 3.3.5 and Bundler 2.6.7 as well as OpenBSD 7.7 with Ruby 3.3.5 and Ruby 3.4.2.

+### Nokogiri problems
 You should be able to install `bundler` itself without any problems, but when running `bundle install`, you may run into problems with installing `nokogiri`.
 To solve this, running the following commands should make it work:

 ```bash
 pkg_add libxml libxslt libiconv